pingcap/docs-cn/tidb-binlog/tidb-binlog-relay-log.md

 ### GC mechanism of relay log

-While Drainer is running, if it confirms that the whole data of a relay log file has been successfully replicated to the downstream, the file is deleted immediately.
-Therefore, the relay log does not occupy too much space.

-If the size of a relay log file reaches 10MB (by default), the file is split, and data is written into a new relay log file.
+Before data is replicated to the downstream, Drainer writes data to the relay log file.
+If the size of a relay log file reaches 10 MB (by default) and the binlog data of the current transaction is completely written, Drainer starts to write data to the next relay log file.
+After Drainer successfully replicates data to the downstream, it automatically cleans up the relay log files whose data has been replicated.
+The relay log into which data is currently being written will not be cleaned up.

 ## Configuration